Clach Energy Storage

 About the Project

-BayWa r.e. is exploring the potential to develop a Battery Energy Storage System (BESS), known as Clach Energy Storage, on land approximately 14 km south of Thurso, in Caithness.
+BayWa r.e is progressing plans for Clach Energy Storage, a Battery Energy Storage System (BESS), located approximately 14 km south of Thurso, in Caithness.

-Feedback at this stage is provided to the developer and will help shape the proposals as they progress.
-There will be a further opportunity to make formal representations to the Energy Consents Unit (ECU) once the Section 36 planning application is submitted.
+We continue to welcome your feedback, which will inform the next stage of the proposals.
+There will be a further opportunity to make formal representations to the Scottish Government Energy Consents Unit (ECU) once the Section 36 planning application is submitted.

 About Clach Energy Storage